 One combo that is often included in Syndicate decks is Madame Luiza and Savolla.
 Alone, these cards are not that impressive, but together they generate a huge amount of value in only two cards.
 This gives us some power in a short round that we otherwise lack.
 Madame Luiza can also find other targets in Moreelse and Azar Javed from above and we will address other units with Tribute that you can consider running shortly.

-We will most likely want to flesh out our Bounty package in a complete deck, although the previously mentioned Witch Hunter Executioner and Slander is solid enough to run on its own.
+We will most likely want to flesh out our Bounty package in a complete deck.
 Graden is typically included with Wild Card as our leader ability due to the opportunity to tutor Slander and play Graden in the same turn.
-We can also gain additional sources of Bounty through Caleb Menge and Witch Hunter (typically limited to a single copy), although these cards do not always make their way into the deck.
-One thing we notice with the addition of so many Bounty effects is the need to spend Coins on our own side, and Sea Jackal is typically the preferred way to do so.
+This perfectly sets up the Tribute ability on Graden to punish any high base-strength unit.
+We can also gain additional sources of Bounty through Caleb Menge, although this card does not always make its way into the deck.
+With the addition of so many Bounty effects, we need to spend Coins on our own side, and Sea Jackal and Street Urchins are typically the preferred ways to do so.